visual merchandising

 6. Invest in Merchandising

-Efficient visual merchandising has the power of enhancing brand recognition and recall.
+Efficient visual merchandising has the power to enhance brand recognition and recall.
 Your goal is to improve the buying experience of your customer by understanding their requirements.

 7. Adapt your strategy